I love running and I like dogs.

 I’ve been chased by several dogs with them biting at my heels and legs to try and trip me up.

-I’ve been bitten on the legs a couple of times by aggressive dogs and even on the hip one time.
+I’ve actually been bitten on the legs a couple of times and even on the hip one time.

-If the owner knows their dog is aggressive then they should keep them on the lead and have them muzzled.
+If the owner knows their dog is unpredictable then they should keep them on the lead or even have them muzzled.

 Everyone should be able to enjoy the countryside not just dog owners.